folio-org/okapi-cli/README.md

     $ mvn install

-should produce fat jar.
+should produce the fat jar.
 Invoke with

     $ java -jar target/okapi-cli-fat.jar [args]

 Refer to the Bourne shell script `okapi-cli` which invokes the java runtime with the fat jar.

 ## Using okapi-cli

-Okapi-cli takes options - with leading double dash and commands.
-Options takes two forms: a value-less form, Eg `--myopt` and with a value `--myopt=value`.
+Okapi-cli has options, with leading double dash and commands.
+Options take two forms: a value-less form, e.g. `--myopt` and with a value `--myopt=value`.
 Options must precede commands in order to take effect for the command that follows.